 The Social Security (SSA) Disability Determination use is well established and the TF applauds inclusion of this use case as a permitted purpose.
-However, the QHIN fee requirements conflict with SSA's established fee structure, under which SSA is willing to pay a per record access fee.
-In addition, the USCDI is not currently sufficient to meet SSA's current data needs.
+However, as noted in our recommendations for the QHIN-to-QHIN fee structure, those fee requirements conflict with SSA's established fee structure, under which SSA is authorized to pay a per record access fee.

-Recommendation: ONC should work with stakeholders to align USCDI with SSA's data needs for disability determination and to resolve the fee disparities.
+Recommendation 23: ONC should work with stakeholders to resolve the fee disparities for the SSA disability determination use case.

-For purposes of use beyond Individual Access and Treatment, please see the TF comments on QHIN fee structures for TF concerns about the combination of duty to respond and common carrier fee requirements on the evolution of markets and assumption of fees.
+For purposes of use beyond Individual Access and Treatment, please see the TF comments on QHIN fee structures for TF concerns about the combination of duty to respond and zero or cost-basis QHIN-to-QHIN fee requirements on the evolution of markets and assumption of fees.

-The TF found that Payment use was too broadly defined to be useful.
+The TF found that Payment use was too broadly defined in the draft document to be useful.
 Payment-based uses include claims attachment, medical necessity and utilization management, risk adjustment and others yet to be defined.
-Some of these uses require individual member-level data access (e.g., query for utilization management), others require population-level data access (e.g., HEDIS measures).
+Some of these uses require individual memberlevel data access (e.g., query for utilization management), others require population-level data access.
 Population level queries for payer-based use cases may require member filtering and other mechanisms to address policy requirements when patients move between payers and plans.
-In many cases, payer/provider data query have additional contractual requirements and the relationship between payers and providers could be substantively affected by open data access and a duty to respond.
+In many cases, payer/provider data query have additional contractual requirements and the relationship between payers and providers could be substantively affected by an affirmative duty to respond under the TEF.

-Recommendation: ONC should clearly define sub-purposes of use under the broad Payment permitted purpose, and define the policy objectives.
+Recommendation 24: ONC should clearly define sub-purposes of use under the broad Payment permitted purpose, and define the policy objectives.
 ONC should work with the RCE to establish enablement, including standards, implementation guidance, policy guidance, and profiles for each of the permitted purposes for which duty to respond is required.

-With respect to population-based query for provider-based HIPAA operations uses that allow data aggregation across covered entities such as quality measurement or ACOs evaluating physician performance, the TF applauds inclusion of this use as a permitted purpose.
-In addition, as this case meets the requirement of reciprocity and alignment of value, the common carrier requirements are not market distorting.
+With respect to population-based query, the TF made a distinction between population access by providers and provider-aligned organizations (such as clinically integrated networks or accountable care organizations) and access by other organizations, including payers.
+For provider-based HIPAA operations uses that allow data aggregation across covered entities such as quality measurement or ACOs evaluating physician performance, the TF applauds inclusion of this use as a permitted purpose.
+In addition, as this case meets the requirement of reciprocity and alignment of value, the combination of duty to respond and cost-basis fees are not market distorting.